Yashwatts/Codolio-Problem-Sheet/README.md

 - Add Topic: Click the + Topic button in the header
 - Edit Topic: Click the pencil icon next to a topic name
-- Delete Topic: Click the delete icon (with confirmation)
+- Delete Topic: Click the delete icon, confirm deletion, optionally undo within 5 seconds
 - Expand/Collapse: Click anywhere on the topic card
-- Reorder: Drag topics by the grip handle
+- Reorder: Drag topics using the always-visible grip handle on the left

 ### Managing SubTopics

 - Add SubTopic: Hover over a topic and click the + icon
 - Edit SubTopic: Click the pencil icon
-- Delete SubTopic: Click the delete icon
+- Delete SubTopic: Click the delete icon, confirm deletion, optionally undo
-- Reorder: Drag subtopics within a topic
+- Reorder: Drag subtopics using the grip handle

 ### Managing Questions

 - Add Question: Hover over a subtopic and click the + icon
 - Fill Details: Enter question name, link (optional), and difficulty
 - Edit Question: Click the pencil icon to modify
+- Delete Question: Click the delete icon, confirm deletion, optionally undo
 - Mark Complete: Click the circular checkbox
 - View Link: Click the orange View button if a link exists
-- Reorder: Drag questions within a subtopic
+- Reorder: Drag questions using the grip handle

 ### Theme Switching